Loft conversion with large rooflight

 Do Heat Pumps Require Planning Permission in the UK?

 Most heat pumps don’t need planning permission and fall under permitted development.
-However, air source heat pumps may face restrictions in built-up areas or certain property types.
-Air-to-air heat pumps are classed as air conditioning units and usually require planning permission.
-Refer to our 3-step guide for details.
+However, certain rules and restrictions still apply.
+Refer to our 3-step expert guide for details.

-While gas central heating systems are enclosed within the building, an air source heat pump (ASHP) – the most common type of heat pump in the UK – requires an outdoor unit.
+While gas central heating systems are enclosed within the building, an air source heat pump (ASHP) – the most common type of heat pump in the UK – needs an external unit mounted on the building or in the garden.
+As a result, a common question homeowners ask is whether they require planning permission.

-If you're considering an air-to-water ASHP, read our 3-step guide to understand what might be feasible for your home.
+However, certain rules still apply, so if you’re considering one of these heat pumps, read our 3-step guide to understand what might be feasible for your home without going through the full planning process.

-For more information on the different types of heat pumps and planning guidance on air conditioning or A2A heat pumps, see our articles below.
+For more information on the different types of heat pumps, see our articles below.

 READ: